-LAX is a major hub airport located just of the Pacific Ocean.
-If you are connecting in LAX and have a long layover or got stranded for whatever reason, here are some tips for you how to kill some time.
+The Los Angeles International Airport is a major hub airport located just of the Pacific Ocean.
+If you are connecting in LAX and have a long layover or got stranded for whatever reason, here are some tips for you on how to kill some time.
 Make sure you give yourself enough time to return to the airport and make it through security.
 In L.A. traffic can be very bad, depending on your destination leave early enough.
 Getting through security checkpoints at LAX can also take a long time, depending on your terminal, airline, frequent flier status and so on.
 You are warned!
 If you miss your flight because you left the airport, it’s nothing but your own fault.

-Layovers can be long, so here are few things to do in that time.
+Layovers can be long, so here are few things to do during that time.

 1. IN-N-OUT Burger

 Grab a juicy fresh-made IN-N-OUT Burger (animal style if you know what’s good for you) and watch planes flying over your head.
 Literally.
 This IN-N-OUT must be the busiest at all.
 Cars are forming a big line through the whole parking lot and sometimes even on the street.
 There was an easy way to get to this location for free and directly from the airport.
 The Parking Spot is located right behind the restaurant, but they are now cracking down and check if you have a valid parking ticket with them.
 They found out that many people used their shuttles as a “taxi” to the burger joint.
 I got told there is a small hack to still get there with the shuttle.
 Just sign up for the “Spot Club”, their rewards program, and flash the card to the driver right when you enter.

 Make sure you take the right shuttle.
-The Parking Spot has two location and you want to look for the one on Sepulveda.
+The Parking Spot has two locations and you want to look for the one on Sepulveda.
 If you want, you can also take a taxi or use Uber and they work for all locations mentioned in this post.

 Sit outside or walk over to the park across the street and watch planes coming in above your head.
 This is definitely a unique experience.